 OutputNAME MAJ:MIN RM SIZE RO TYPE MOUNTPOINT sda 8:0 0 100G 0 disk vda 253:0 0 20G 0 disk └─vda1 253:1 0 20G 0 part /

-lsblk in every session before making changes.
+lsblk every time you reconnect to your server before making changes.
 The

 /dev/hd* disk identifiers will not necessarily be consistent between boots, which means there is some danger of partitioning or formatting the wrong disk if you do not verify the disk identifier correctly.

 Consider using more persistent disk identifiers like

 /dev/disk/by-id.
 See our introduction to storage concepts and terminology in Linux article for more information.

 When you know the name that the kernel has assigned your disk, you can partition your drive.